josiahsrc/draft/CONTRIBUTING.md

 ## License

-By contributing to Immer, you agree that your contributions will be licensed under its MIT license.
+By contributing to Draft, you agree that your contributions will be licensed under its MIT license.

 ## Attribution